Understanding Trauma: Exploring the Definition and Root Causes

 Research also shows that children are traumatised through experiencing frightening parents or carers.
 Parents who appear frightened or anxious, angry, withdrawn, depressed or shut down creates a sense of danger for a child and they are confused and distressed and are frightened of being close to the parent who should be safe.
 This causes intense distress for a child and is traumatic.
 This is Attachment Trauma.

 Modern trauma therapy, studied and researched by Janina Fisher, Bessel van der Kolk, Gabor Mate and Peter Levine have recognised the impact of trauma and how it affects our whole being; our brain and nervous system, which can cause physical symptoms too.
-Trauma impacts on our lives in so many ways, which is an injustice.
-This impact on our selves/bodies doesn't just disappear, we need help to understand the cause and affect and how to change it.
-We don't need to go over these past experiences, we can just work with the day to day problems you're experiencing because of the trauma.
+Trauma impacts our lives as an adult in so many ways, which is an injustice.
+The impact on our selves/bodies doesn't just disappear as we move into adulthood, int's important to understand the cause and affect, including help with how to change.
+We don't need to go over these past experiences necessarily, we can focus on and understand the day to day problems you're experiencing, which is evidence of what you've experienced.

 Reach out to me to find out more..........